 How To Apologize The Right Way.

-If you’ve ever received the latter type of apology, you already know how false it rings, whereas the former validates the offended parties' feelings in a way that can help lower their defenses.
-This can lead to your partner reciprocating, says Dr. Brown.
+If you’ve ever received the latter type of apology, you already know how false it rings, whereas the former validates the offended party's feelings in a way that can help lower their defenses.
+This can lead to your partner reciprocating the apology, says Dr. Brown.

 Arguments are far from the best aspect of being in a relationship, but they’re usually part of the package.
-This is why Della Casa says it's up to both of you to decide how much impact those disagreements will have on the health and longevity of the relationship.
-And apologizing first may play a key role in that.
+This is why Della Casa says it's up to both of you to decide how much impact those disagreements will have on the health and longevity of the relationship, and apologizing first may play a key role in that.
 “Relationships are built by two people with their own experiences, ideas, habits, outlooks, triggers and pet peeves.
 That means you’re going to have disagreements.
 It's how you handle those disagreements that will determine your satisfaction in the relationship and whether you will make it in the long run,” says Della Casa.
-“At the end of the day, you need to decide what’s more important, your pride in the moment or a future with your loved one,” she concludes.
-And ultimately, that’s the real question you get to answer.
+“At the end of the day, you need to decide what’s more important, your pride in the moment or a future with your loved one."

 Dr. Gary Brown is a prominent couples therapist in Los Angeles